 Are you considering a study abroad opportunity to broaden your educational perspectives and personal view of the world?
 We hope so!
 The kinesiology department offers various international opportunities through the College of Human Sciences International Programs office.

 Careers and internships

 Graduates of the athletic training program are well-prepared for entrance in careers helping athletes at all levels.
-Our advisers will guide you through the coursework and experiences you’ll need to land placement in a dream internship or stellar first job.
+Staff will guide you through the coursework and experiences you’ll need to prepare for future opportunities.